Wisconsin Safer At Home FAQs – CLICK HERE.

 After the Fishing is Done

-After enjoying one of the most popular sports in Northern WI there is still plenty do.
+After enjoying one of the most popular sports in the North-Woods there is still plenty do.
 There are numerous options for the area’s famous “Friday Night Fish Fry” served weekly at area restaurants.
 For those who can’t get enough fish, check out the Fresh Water Fishing Hall of Fame and Museum.
 This jaw-dropping 143-foot-long, 41-foot-tall musky is full of fishing history and memorabilia.

 Shop the Hayward Area